 The slip plays a very vital role in the operation of an induction motor.
 At no load, the slip of the induction motor is less and the slip gets increased with increased loading on the motor.
 The slip of the motor gets self-adjusted according to the torque demands from the load side.

 The slip governs the other parameters of an induction motor.

 The EMF induced in the rotor is directly proportional to the slip.
 At standstill condition the slip is unity and the rotor induced voltage is maximum.

 ∝ s ( s= Ns-N)

 E2(r) = s E2

-E2 is the rotor induced voltage / Phase when motor is at standstill after applying the stator voltage.
+E2 is the rotor induced voltage / Phase at a standstill when the motor receives the rated stator voltage

 At standstill condition

 s= (Ns – N)/Ns = (Ns -0)/Ns = 1

 The EMF induced in the rotor at standstill is equal to the maximum rotor voltage (OCV) or equal to the open-circuit voltage of the rotor.